 Common Birds and Their Songs

 Some birds are easy to identify by their songs.
-For example, the American Robin has a cheerful, repetitive tune, while the mourning dove’s soft, mournful coo is easy to recognize.
+The American Robin has a cheerful, repetitive tune.
+The mourning dove’s soft, mournful coo is easy to recognize.
 Learning these familiar songs can build your confidence as you work on identifying more tricky ones.

 Tips to Improve Your Bird Song Skills